Updated: March 29, 2018

 Missing Maps also provides a tabletop guide with step-by-step instructions.
 I modified the guide to include some extra tips, tricks, and space to write in task titles and tags.

-Follow the steps on this one-page guide to get started:
+#HOTLunch How-to Guide (follow the steps on the one-page guide to get started)

 Do I need to know about “mapping”?

 No experience is necessary.
 Anyone with a passion for volunteering, philanthropy, or helping others can participate!
 Never heard about this before reading this post?
 Follow the steps above and you’ll be good to go.

 I’ve mapped before, what else can I do?